mrmans0n/localio/README.md

 localize
 ````

 and your localizable files will be created with the parameters specified in the Locfile.

+You can also specify in the first parameter a file with another name, and it will work as well.

 ### The Spreadsheet